 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Fragmentation Of Proprietary Interests Notes
+#7142 - Fragmentation Of Proprietary Interests - Property A

 The following is a more accessible plain text extract of the PDF sample above, taken from our Property A Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 The bundle of interests/rights in land may be divided in a number of ways, including